US Nonprofit Sector

 Recent Developments

-• Nonprofit industry revenue is forecast to increase at a 4.45% compounded annual rate from 2024 to 2028, comparable to the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Nonprofits generate revenue through membership dues, subscriptions, fees for services, sales of branded products, advertising, grants, contracts, donations, fundraising, and investments.
+- Nonprofit industry revenue is forecast to increase at a 4.45% compounded annual rate from 2024 to 2028, comparable to the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc. Personal income, an indicator of charitable giving rates, increased 5.61% year over year and 0.2% month over month in August, according to the Bureau of Economic Analysis.
+Nonprofits generate revenue through membership dues, subscriptions, fees for services, sales of branded products, advertising, grants, contracts, donations, fundraising, and investments.
 Cash flow can be seasonal with greater giving in the fourth quarter and more membership renewals in the first quarter.
-Social assistance revenue increased slightly during the fourth quarter of 2023 while revenue at museums, zoos, and parks increased significantly, according to the US Census Bureau.
-Personal income, an indicator of charitable giving rates, increased slightly during the first quarter of 2024, according to the US Bureau of Economic Analysis.
+Social assistance revenue and revenue at museums, zoos, and parks increased slightly during the first quarter of 2024 compared to the prior quarter, according to the US Census Bureau.

 Get A Demo